J-1 Visa Content Specialist Jobs

 Can a Content Specialist role on J-1 lead to a green card or H-1B later?

-A J-1 visa does not lead directly to a green card or H-1B, and some J-1 holders face a two-year home residency requirement that must be fulfilled or waived before changing to most immigrant or dual-intent visa categories.
+A J-1 visa does not lead directly to a green card or H-1B visa, and some J-1 holders face a two-year home residency requirement that must be fulfilled or waived before changing to most immigrant or dual-intent visa categories.
 Content Specialist work is generally classified as a specialty occupation, so H-1B is a realistic next step if you return home first or obtain a waiver.
 Start assessing the two-year requirement as early as the offer stage.

 What documents should a Content Specialist prepare before approaching a designated sponsor?